 We requested an overview of patient feedback received regarding the emergency department.
 However, the trust only provided an overview of the National Inpatient Summary.
-Despite this, patients and relatives told us that staff took the time to make sure that they understood their care provided the sure that they understood th
+Despite this, patients and relatives told us that staff took the time to make sure that they understood their care and treatment.